keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 ## Keptn Helm configuration

-The Keptn configuration is controlled by a set of `values.yaml` files, summarized in the following table.
+The Keptn configuration is controlled by a set of Helm value files, summarized in the following table.
-The `keptn/values.yaml` Helm chart is an umbrella chart that calls the subcharts for all components.
+The Keptn Helm chart is an umbrella chart that contains subcharts for all components of Keptn.
-Each component has its own `values.yaml` file (documented in its own README file), that defines configurations specific to that component.
+Each component has its own Helm values file (documented in its own README file), that defines configurations specific to that component.